 11. Are you able to network effectively?

 You make networking a useful business tool: you use your network to get market information, create strategic alliances and access new business opportunities.
 You look for ways to expand your network and you take care of the contacts you already have.
-If you want to learn more about how to manage your network effectively, take a look at the following article: Network Effectively.

 12. Are you a persuasive person?